brson/the-end-of-unsafety/script.md

 talk is mostly about the motivation for Rust.
 Before we get into that though, a little bit about what Rust is.

-## WHATRUST
+## WHAT

 Rust is first and foremost a high-performance, memory safe, systems programming language.
-And when I say "high-performance", I don't just mean it's fast, I mean it's competitive with the very fastest programming languages.
+And when I say "high-performance", I don't just mean it's fast, I mean it's among the very fastest programming languages.
 Think C, C++, and Fortran.

 And when I say "memory safe" I mean that Rust software does not crash, at least not in the way that languages like C and C++ do, where a